fabric8io/fabric8-ipaas/msg-gateway/ReadMe.md

-An Enterprise Messaging Gateway that can apply policeis for scaling/security/rate limiting etc.
+An Enterprise Messaging Gateway that can apply policies for discovery, load balancing, scalaing, security, rate limiting etc.